Daniel4-Scratch/miao-image/docs/README.md

 This documentaion will cover using the exe for examples, but you can replace `miao.exe` with `python miao.pyw` for the same results with the python file

 ## Convert Image to Miao File
 Miao Image supports most common image formats to convert into a Miao file.
-Its recommended to use small dimension images for quicker conversion, quicker loading and smaller file size.
+It is recommended to use small dimension images for quicker conversion, quicker loading and smaller file size.
 ```
 miao.exe convert <input.png> <output.miao>
 ```
-### Alternate Method
-Miao image can also conver through one parameter.
-If the given file path is a common image type it will convert it.
-The output file will be located in the working directory with the same name as the input file but with the `.miao` extension.
+Alternatively you can use one parameter.
+The output file will be located in the working directory with the same file name but with the `.miao` file extension
 ```
 miao.exe <input.png>
 ```